 In addition, on behalf of Roku, Ropes & Gray also challenged, in the Northern District of California, Canon’s demand that Roku make available for review and inspection by remote means all of the source code for Roku’s proprietary operating system—which Roku considers to be its most valuable and core asset.
 That motion garnered significant attention and interest: Hulu took the unusual step of filing an amicus brief to support Roku’s motion to quash, and several legal publications reported on the dispute.
 Ropes & Gray’s strategy resulted in Roku not having to make its source code available for remote review and inspection.

-The district court team included IP litigation partners Andrew Thomases and Andrew Radsch (both of Silicon Valley), IP litigation counsel Han Xu (Tokyo), and IP litigation associates Scott Taylor (Boston), Lance Shapiro and Jon Tanaka (both of New York), and David Serati (Silicon Valley); the IPR team included IP litigation partner Scott McKeown (Washington, DC), IP litigation associate Christopher Bonny (Silicon Valley), IP litigation senior career associate Victor Cheung, and IP litigation senior attorney Kyle Tsui (both of Washington, DC); and the Federal Circuit mandamus team included appellate litigation partner Douglas Hallward-Driemeier (Washington, DC), IP litigation counsel Samuel Brenner (Boston), and IP litigation associate Kathryn Thornton (Washington, DC).
+The district court team included IP litigation partners Andrew Thomases and Andrew Radsch (both of Silicon Valley), IP litigation counsel Han Xu (Tokyo), and IP litigation associates Scott Taylor (Boston), Lance Shapiro (New York), and David Serati (Silicon Valley); the IPR team included IP litigation partner Scott McKeown (Washington, DC), IP litigation associate Christopher Bonny (Silicon Valley), and IP litigation senior career associate Victor Cheung (Washington, DC); and the Federal Circuit mandamus team included appellate litigation partner Douglas Hallward-Driemeier (Washington, DC), IP litigation counsel Samuel Brenner (Boston), and IP litigation associate Kathryn Thornton (Washington, DC).